Shawn Hatosy

-Shawn Wayne Hatosy is an American film and television actor and director.
-He is best known for his roles in the films In & Out, The Faculty, Outside Providence, Anywhere but Here, The Cooler, and Alpha Dog.
-He is also well known for his role as Detective Sammy Bryant on the TNT crime drama series Southland and starred as Andrew "Pope" Cody in the TNT crime drama series Animal Kingdom.
+Shawn Wayne Hatosy (born December 29, 1975) is an American film and television actor and director.
+He is best known for his roles in the films In & Out (1997), The Faculty (1998), Outside Providence, Anywhere but Here (both 1999), The Cooler (2003), and Alpha Dog (2006).

+He is also well known for his collaboration with television producer John Wells with roles as Detective Sammy Bryant on the TNT crime drama series Southland (2009–2013), Andrew "Pope" Cody in the TNT crime drama series Animal Kingdom (2016–2022), and Dr. Jack Abbot in The Pitt (2025–present) for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 Early life and education

-Shawn Hatosy was born in Ijamsville, Maryland, to Carol Ann (née Owens), a loan officer, and Wayne Thomas Hatosy.
+Shawn Hatosy was born in Ijamsville, Maryland, to Carol Ann (née Owens), a loan officer; and Wayne Thomas Hatosy.
 He has Hungarian and Irish ancestry.
-He was raised in the Loch Haven neighborhood of Ijamsville, Maryland.
+He was raised in the Loch Haven neighborhood of Ijamsville.
 Hatosy attended New Market Middle School and graduated from Linganore High School in 1994.